Health and Human Performance

 Hours: 4

-Introduction to a variety of laboratory and field tests utilized in the assessment of functional work capacity in specific areas of human performance.
+Introduction to a variety of laboratory and field tests utilized in the assessment of body composition, aerobic, and anaerobic fitness.
 The course will provide lab-based experiences for applying theory to assessment and evaluation of human performance with an emphasis on practical application.
 Prerequisites: HHPK 290 with a minimum of C. GPA 2.5 or higher.

 HHPK 461 - Exercise Prescription